-No. It is not necessary to complete a work experience scheme with us, or indeed with any other firm, to secure a training contract here.
+No. Although completing work experience with us will give you a greater insight into the firm, it is not necessary to have completed work experience with us, or indeed with any other firm, to have a successful training contract application.
 If you do not have any legal work experience on your CV, you should be sure to demonstrate your interest in and commitment to a career in corporate law.

 That is entirely up to you.
 As long as we have this information on the form, we do not insist that you repeat it on your CV.

 Good A-Level grades are not a strict requirement.
 All applications are welcome and will be reviewed by our recruitment partners based on their own merits.
 If you have any mitigating circumstances that affected any of your academic results, we recommend that you include them in your application.